Twalord/PykeBot/README.md

 .lolextstalk url

+.lolstalkf url

+.lolextstalkf url

 .lolsetregion region

-"stalk" will return team names and multilinks for teams in the given tournament or match.
+- "stalk" will return team names and multilinks for teams in the given tournament or match.
-"extstalk" additionally collects the player soloQ rankings.
-This might take a moment longer to run.
+- "extstalk" additionally collects the player soloQ rankings.
+This will take longer to run.
+- "stalkf" does the same as stalk but returns a text file instead.
+- "extstalkf" does the same as extstalk but returns a text file instead.
-"setregion" will update the region used in the multilinks and player lookups.
+- "setregion" will update the region used in the multilinks and player lookups.

 ## Features

 The following links can be stalked:

-Toornament Tournaments
+- Toornament Tournaments

-Challengermode Matches
+- Challengermode Matches

-Summoners INN League Seasons
+- Summoners INN League Seasons

-Summoners INN League Groups
+- Summoners INN League Groups

-Summoners INN League Teams
+- Summoners INN League Teams

+- PremierTour Leagues

-PremierTour Leagues
+Stalking PremierTour Leagues will take a significant amount of time.

 ## TODO